9 Paid Summer Internships for High School Students

 Program Dates: August - June

-The Science Research Mentoring Program (SRMP) at the American Museum of Natural History offers you an opportunity to engage in a year-long scientific research project alongside Museum scientists.
+The Science Research Mentoring Program (SRMP) at the American Museum of Natural History allows you to engage in a year-long scientific research project alongside Museum scientists.
 Projects cover a diverse range of topics, from the genetic basis of foraging in ogre-faced spiders to ancient Maya diets.
-You'll work with your peers and dedicated scientist mentors twice each week throughout the school year, for a total of four hours a week.
+You'll work with your peers and scientist mentors twice each week throughout the school year, for a total of four hours a week.
 You are not expected to have any prior experience in research.
-You'll learn new skills, including working with DNA in the lab, analyzing data from space-based telescopes, reading scientific articles, and coding and data analysis using programming languages like Python and R.
+You'll develop new skills, including working with DNA in the lab, analyzing data from space-based telescopes, reading scientific articles, and coding and data analysis using programming languages like Python and R. To learn more about this program, check out our complete guide here.

 One other option—the Lumiere Research Scholar Program